-Agriculture is the only occupation where all the risk lies with the farmer.
-But he only gets a small piece of the pie!
-Then that ‘one piece’ has to pay for all of their expenses.
+Agriculture is the only occupation where all the risk lies with the producer, but he only gets a small piece of the pie.
+Then that piece has to pay for all of their expenses.

 Uncertainty of income was their biggest concern because of competing dairies.

 Uncertainty of everything (except God’s love) could creep into their thoughts if they let it.
 Fortunately they had a church to go to every Sunday.
 Even though the Mass was in Latin, and there was mostly the priest’s backside to look at, the sermons in English seemed to give direction for them.
 Their Bible at home also gave them comfort when they read the New Testament daily before bedtime.

 Anna asked John where in the Bible tithing is mentioned, as she did not want to do it.
 John scrambled to find it, but quoted, “In the book of Numbers, chapter eighteen.”

 These verses did not remedy her curiosity or trust.
 Every night they brought out the Bible.
 Every night the book’s center pages reminded her of their marriage date, Laura’s birth and baptism dates, and the blank lines for additional children she seemed incapable of having.

 Twice weekly, they made love.
 Why on earth aren’t I pregnant? she thought.